Enhanced foreground mitigation in thermal SZ Compton-$y$ maps via polarization and deprojection: Analysis and results

 The angular power spectra of the PR4 $TQU$ and $T$ $y$-maps, computed over $f_{\rm sky}=98\,\%$ of the sky where diffuse Galactic contamination is more prominent, are shown in the top panel of Figure~\ref{fig:cl_pr4}.
 Both the auto-spectra (solid lines) and the cross-spectra between PR4 half-ring 1 (HR1) and half-ring 2 (HR2) $y$-maps (dashed lines) are displayed.
 The half-ring $y$-maps are obtained by applying the full-data NILC weights to the HR1 and HR2 data splits, whose noise contributions are expected to be mostly uncorrelated.
 The cross-spectrum of these $y$-maps therefore largely removes the noise bias.

 The ratio of the PR4 $TQU$ to $T$ $y$-map power spectra is shown in the bottom panel of Figure~\ref{fig:cl_pr4}, and the corresponding average percentage of power reduction over multipoles is reported in Table~\ref{tab:power_reduction_pr4}.
 The overall power of the PR4 $TQU$ $y$-map is significantly reduced compared to that of the PR4 $T$ $y$-map across angular scales, with an average reduction of approximately $20\,\%$.
 When considering the cross-spectra, which suppress the noise bias and therefore emphasize foreground contribution, the reduction becomes even more pronounced (approximately $35\,\%$).
+We note that a smaller level of improvement, at the level of $\sim 6\,\%$, is obtained when applying the same Galactic mask used for the left panel of Figure~\ref{fig:pdf_pr4}, corresponding to $f_{\rm sky}=56\,\%$.
+This is consistent with the fact that this mask excludes the regions most affected by Galactic foreground residuals, where the improvement from the $TQU$ reconstruction is most significant.

 The reduction in power is considerably larger in the PR4 data (Table~\ref{tab:power_reduction_pr4}) than in the \pl-like simulations (Table~\ref{tab:power_reduction_sims}).
 This difference arises because current simulations do not fully capture the level of Galactic foreground temperature--polarization correlations present in the real data, as discussed in Section~\ref{sec:sims} and illustrated in the left panel of Figure~\ref{fig:eigvals}.